NNPDF/nnpdf/validphys2/docs/guide.md

 An object can customize how to be viewed as a reportengine namespace.
 This is done by defining a method called `as_namespace`, that takes no arguments and should return either a mapping or a list of mappings.
-This is used to implement [Automatic lists].
+This is used to implement [Automatically parsing lists].

 Resolving dependencies
 -----------------------